 Under the deal, Washington postponed planned tariff hikes and Beijing agreed to buy more American farm exports.
 Economists warn the agreement fails to address contentious disputes that might take years to resolve.

 “The risk of relations deteriorating again and tariffs ‘snapping back’ is substantial against a background of tension and mistrust,” Wu said.

-Forecasters also cautioned that December’s numbers were less rosy than they appeared because the robust-looking growth was due to comparison with 2018, when the tariff war was depressing trade.
+Forecasters cautioned that December’s numbers were less rosy than they appeared because they benefit from the “base effect” of comparison with 2018's anemic trade, which was depressed by the trade war.

 December marked the first month since July with positive Chinese trade growth.